hosua/aws-url-shortener/README.md

 2. Run `npm install` to install all packages

+3. Next, build the frontend files with `npm run build:frontend`

-3. If you haven't the `cdk` before, you'll need to initialize `cdk` in AWS with:
+4. If you haven't the `cdk` before, you'll need to initialize `cdk` in AWS with:

         npx run cdk bootstrap

     This will create a bucket in s3.

-4. Next, build the frontend files with `npm run build:frontend`

 5. Finally, run `npm run deploy` to deploy the stack to AWS.
 Type `y` to confirm when prompted.

-### Some notes

 Once it is deployed, you can view the app via the `CloudFrontDistributionUrl`.
 You should see it in the outputs when the deployment finishes.

-If you want to associate the Route with your own custom domain, you'll need to set that up yourself.
+### Some notes

+Since this app is serverless, keeping it running will not cost too much under normal circumstances, as you will only be charged based on usage and storage.

+Typically, it will probably cost you < $1 USD/month to run unless a lot of people are using it.
+Storing URLs does not use a lot of space, so pretty much all of the cost will be from usage.

 If you decide to modify any of the frontend files, `npm run deploy` (or `npx cdk deploy`) will not detect changes in the frontend.
 To update the frontend,